IntersectMBO/plutus/plutus-metatheory/src/FFIExperiment.lagda.md

 ## Compiler certification component
 ```
 postulate
-  -- This should actually return a Dec of some type representing
-  -- a trace of ASTs which are in the transition relation one-by-one
-  something : {X : Set} → List (X ⊢) → Dec (X ⊢ )
-  -- This should take the result from the above and transform it
-  -- into a string which could potentially be loaded back into Agda
-  serializeProof : {X : Set} → Dec (X ⊢) → String

-parseASTs : {X : Set} → List Untyped → Maybe (List (Maybe X ⊢))
-parseASTs [] = nothing
-parseASTs (x ∷ xs) with toWellScoped x
-...                | inj₁ _ = nothing
-...                | inj₂ t with parseASTs xs
-...                         | nothing = nothing
-...                         | just ts = just (t ∷ ts)

-postulate
   -- we will probably want hPutStrLn instead, to write to a file
   -- handle
   putStrLn : String → IO ⊤